Career Timeline of Brad Marchand: Major Achievements and Milestones

 Discover the career path of Brad Marchand, from the first major opportunity to industry-changing achievements.

-Brad Marchand is a Canadian professional ice hockey left winger, currently playing for the Florida Panthers in the NHL.
-Drafted by the Boston Bruins in 2006, he is known for his skill and competitive style.
+Brad Marchand is a Canadian professional ice hockey left winger currently playing for the Florida Panthers in the NHL.
+He was drafted by the Boston Bruins in the third round (71st overall) of the 2006 NHL Entry Draft.
+Marchand is known for his skill and competitive edge on the ice.

-In 2011, Marchand's performance helped the Bruins clinch their first appearance in the Stanley Cup Finals since 1990.
+Brad Marchand helped the Bruins clinch their first appearance in the Stanley Cup Final since 1990.

-In 2004, Brad Marchand began his junior ice hockey career when he was drafted by the Moncton Wildcats.
+In 2004, Brad Marchand began his junior ice hockey career, playing for three different teams over the next four years.

-In 2004, Brad Marchand was selected 24th overall by the Moncton Wildcats in the QMJHL entry draft.
+In 2004, Brad Marchand was selected 24th overall by the Moncton Wildcats in the QMJHL entry draft and was awarded the team's Rookie of the Year.

 2005: World U-17 Hockey Challenge